Ground Segment 101

 Publicly Owned Networks:

-Examples include NASA’s DSN, ESA’s Estrack, and India’s ISTRAC.
+Examples include NASA’s Deep Space Network (DSN), ESA’s Estrack, and India’s ISTRAC.

 Private Networks: